 2. Or, use the web address https://studio.youtube.com/ to go there directly.

-How to Use the YouTube Studio
+How to Use YouTube Studio

 Uploading Videos